simraan9/simraan9.github.io/about.markdown

 ---
 layout: page
-title: About
+title: Yours Sincerely
 permalink: /about/
 ---
-#### Hello!
+### Simran Singh
-#### I'm Simran Singh, a final year student of Human-Centered Design at Srishti Institute of Art, Design & Technology, Bangalore.
-This is my blog, consisting of the things I read and the thoughts I have about them, things I find fascinating.
-I'm interested in how algorithms run in nature and subsequently, the technology in our ecosystems.
-I'm currently working on designing ways to introduce Algorithmic Literacy via Algorithmic Thinking in Indian schools.
+#### A 2020 graduate of Human-Centered Design from Srishti Institute of Art, Design & Technology, Bangalore.
+This is her blog, consisting of the things she reads and the thoughts she has about them, things found fascinating.
+To get in touch, email at simran.singh9@yahoo.com

 Find my work at: | [Portfolio] (simran.myportfolio.com) | [Medium] (https://medium.com/mathscapes/mathscapes-summer-of-2019-7a8cca7607df)
 Connect with me: | [Twitter] (https://twitter.com/simraan98) |